lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 ### Events list

 All the events generated in the PXI can have an additional field defined as "commander" with the values -> "0": "None", "1": "TCS", "2": "EUI", "3": "HHD".
-This field is only used by the mtmount_operation_manager to send the event only to that comander.
+This field is only used by the mtmount_operation_manager to send the event only to that commander.
 If this field is not present the event is sent to all the commanders connected to the mtmount_operation_manager.

 #### warning

 This event reports the occurred warnings.
-See example bellow:
+See example below:

 ``` plantuml
 @startjson